AD | Gifted / Affiliate Links

 Your campfire could come a little late in the evening where you all could have a sit out, read storybooks, play games and do some other fun things.
 Campfires and tents are what bring out the true feeling of camping.
 Ensure that your fire is completely put out before everyone goes into the tent for a good night’s sleep.

 You can have your campfire very small and you can have it big too.
-To make a neat campfire, you just have to arrange some bricks into a circle, that helps to contain the fire and prevent it from spreading.
+To make a neat campfire, you just have to arrange some bricks into a circle, which helps to contain the fire and prevent it from spreading.

 String lights have the same effects on kids as do fireflies.
 Hanging some string lights just around the fireplace would surely create a beautiful and magical evening just before or even after your campfire.